Mad-foley/the-cave/journals/kyle_merckx.md

+## 3/6/23

+Today we added the delete funtion to the user account.
+We created a modal to ask the user to confirm the deletion and updated the modal slice to allow the modal to work.
+We then set up a websocket to work with the comment sections.
+We then set up a search bar to filter through the wines.
+We did some styling to finish off the day.

 ## 3/3/23

 We worked on writing our unit tests today.
 I had a little trouble because I picked the create account endpoint to test.
 The login aspect of that endpoint was causing issues so I switched to coding a test for the create like endpoint.
 Afterwards we focused on styling the page.